4d/docs/website/translated_docs/es/FormObjects/properties_Picture.md

 `Gramática JSON: "truncatedCenter" / "truncatedTopLeft"`

 El formato **Centro** hace que 4D centre la imagen en el área y recorte cualquier parte que no quepa dentro del área.
-4D crops equally from each edge and from the top and bottom.
+4D recorta por igual desde cada borde y desde la parte superior e inferior.

 The **Truncated (non-centered)** format causes 4D to place the upper-left corner of the picture in the upper-left corner of the area and crop any portion that does not fit within the area.
 4D crops from the right and bottom.
 > When the picture format is **Truncated (non-centered)**, it is possible to add scroll bars to the input area.